DhanrajTechforce/JavaSecurityDemo/SpringSecurityXml/README.md

 # SpringSecurityXml

 This projects is small example Spring security having static user name and password and role ,to access specific urls.
-Username ,password,roles and url settings are defined in configuration file of spring
+Username ,password,roles and url settings are defined in configuration file of spring.

 ## Getting Started